narenarora/Tuya-BLE/docs/hl-knob-2-ikphogdj.md

 `ble_unlock_check` is the raw base64 status value reported by Tuya Cloud for the device.
 It is device-specific and is used to build the V4 remote-unlock command.
 You can obtain it from the Tuya IoT OpenAPI device details/status response where the status code is `ble_unlock_check`.
 If this field is missing, remote lock can still work but remote unlock cannot be built and will fail with a configuration error.

-Please note : In some cases, the BLE address if the device shown in Tuya / Smartlife app is the 'reverse' of the actual BLE address.
-So if the entry for `A1:B2:C3:D4:E5:F6` doesn't detect your device, try `6F:5E:4D:3C:2B:1A` (both levels)
+Please note : In some cases, the BLE address of the device shown in Tuya / Smartlife app is the 'reverse' of the actual BLE address.
+So if the entry for `A1:B2:C3:D4:E5:F6` in `devices.json` doesn't detect your device, try `6F:5E:4D:3C:2B:1A` (both levels)

 When the device is newly added, or on every HA restart, all entities show a 'default' state, which is not in sync with actual live states.
 Once the `Lock Control` or `Auto Lock` or `Lock Volume` are set from HA, going ahead it will usually stay in sync.